 1. Honda Civic Type R

-The new Honda Civic Type R has taken our title as our 2018 hot hatch of the year.
-Yes, it might be one of the most powerful hot hatches on sale, and yes, it set the fastest lap time in our Super Test against the Focus RS and SEAT Cupra 300, but its pace and performance aren’t the main reasons why it sits at number one.
+The new Honda Civic Type R is once more at the top of our hot hatch list this year.
+Yes, it might be one of the most powerful hot hatches on sale, but its pace and performance aren’t the main reasons why it sits at number one.

 As the new kid on the hot hatch and performance car block, it’d be completely excusable if Hyundai’s first attempt showed promise but was way off being a contender in such a competitive market.
 To have made the i30 N into a car that feels as solid and as robust as a Golf GTI, as ruthlessly determined as a Focus RS and almost as involving as the Civic Type R is a truly exceptional achievement.